 Immediate benefits include maintaining a healthy weight, feeling more energetic, and promoting a better outlook.
-Participating in team and individual sports can boost self-confidence, provide opportunities for social interaction, and offer a chance to have fun.
+Participating in team and individual sports can boost self-confidence, provide chances for social interaction, and offer a chance to have fun.
 And regular physical activity can help prevent heart disease, diabetes, and other medical problems later in life.

 Fitness in the Teen Years

 Teens can work physical activity into everyday routines, such as walking to school, doing chores, or finding an active part-time job.
-They can take be camp counselors, babysitters, or assistant coaches for young sports teams, jobs that come with a chance to be active.
+They can be camp counselors, babysitters, or assistant coaches for young sports teams, jobs that come with a chance to be active.

 Motivating Teens to Be Active

 Teens face many new social and academic pressures in addition to dealing with emotional and physical changes.
 Studies show that teens on average spend more than 7½ hours a day on various media, including watching TV, listening to music, surfing online, and playing video games.
 So it's no surprise that they can't seem to find the time to exercise or that parents can't motivate them to be active.